shuftipro/RESTful-API-v1.3/README.md

 <!-- -------------------------------------------------------------------------------- -->
 * ## phone

 	Verify the phone number of end-users by sending a random code to their number from Shufti Pro.
-Once, the sent code is entered into the provided field by end-user, phone number will stand verified.
+Once the sent code is entered into the provided field by end-user, phone number will stand verified.
 It is primarily an on-site verification and you have to provide phone number of the end-user to us, in addition to the verification code and the message that is to be forwarded to the end-user.
 Shufti Pro will be responsible only to send the message along with verification code to the end user and verify the code entered by the end-user.

 	* <h3>phone_number</h3>